DanielHou315/n8n_Pyvenv_Manager/README.md

 NOTE: some shell does not have the "source" or "deactivate" command.
 All commands in manage.py and in the examples here are run with #!/bin/bash.
 Check documentaiton for your shell for how to activate python virtual environments.

 # Acknowledgements:
-The manager installs pip in each virtual environment with [get-pip](https://github.com/pypa/get-pip) The n8n-pyvenv-manager Docker image is based on [n8nio/n8n-debian](https://github.com/n8n-io/n8n/tree/master/docker/images/n8n-debian) and [nodejs-bullseye](https://hub.docker.com/layers/library/node/bullseye/images/sha256-57087574a8147a31efb0d21ef3b43ae8340ec7bf66679bb1a39b0f40b9f9f25b?context=explore)
+The manager installs pip in each virtual environment with [get-pip](https://github.com/pypa/get-pip).

+The n8n-pyvenv-manager Docker image is based on [n8nio/n8n-debian](https://github.com/n8n-io/n8n/tree/master/docker/images/n8n-debian) and [nodejs-bullseye](https://hub.docker.com/layers/library/node/bullseye/images/sha256-57087574a8147a31efb0d21ef3b43ae8340ec7bf66679bb1a39b0f40b9f9f25b?context=explore).

 # Future Plans
 1. Enable duplicate checks.
 Right now, it is up to you to make sure no two scripts have the same directory name.
 2. Enable adding arguments to the end of scripts.
 Right now, a workaround is to save the arguments in a json file and let another script read that json file to get the parameters.
-3. autoremove command to remove unused virtual environments
+3. Add autoremove command to remove unused virtual environments